 7. Yellowstone National Park, Idaho, Montana and Wyoming

 Winter celebrations should include the beginning of America's National Park System upon the protection of this park in March 1872.
 In winter, Yellowstone's iconic landscapes are inhabited by a plethora of wildlife such as bison, elk, moose and wolves.
 Its geysers appear even more dramatic in the cool air.
 Not surprisingly, Yellowstone National Park remains popular for visitors year-round, as evidenced by the numerous recreation offerings in winter including tours by snow-coach, skis and snowshoes.
-If you want to celebrate all that Yellowstone stands for, give the gift of adopting it.

 8. Rocky Mountain National Park, Colorado